Data Access Request for CCTV Footage in Personal Injury Claims *

-- Specific date and specific time at a named location.
+- Specific date and a specific time at a named location.
 If unsure of specific time then a specific date between certain hours at a named location would suffice.
-It is worth noting that if the recording no longer exists at the time of the data access request, it will not be possible to obtain the recording, this is why it is advisable that you obtain the footage as soon as possible after the incident, even if you are not yet pursuing a personal injury claim, as you may need it in the future.
+It is worth noting that if the recording no longer exists at the time of the data access request, it will not be possible to obtain the recording.
+This is why it is advisable that you obtain the footage as soon as possible after the incident.
+Even if you are not yet pursuing a personal injury claim, as you may need it in the future.

 Once received the data controller has an obligation to provide the following, provided the footage is available:

 - A copy of the footage in video format

 - If the footage is technically incapable of being copied in video format, then pictures or ‘stills’ of the frames in the footage must be provided.
 In cases where stills are required, the data controller is required to provide a still of every second of the requested time frame in which your image appears.

 - In footage that contains images of other people (people who are not the requester of the footage), the onus lies on the data controller to pixelate or darken out these other people before handing over the footage.

 What is the data controller doesn’t respond to the data access request or destroys the CCTV footage?

 The data controller has 40 days to respond to the request.
 If the request is not replied to in full a complaint can be made to the data protection commissioner.